 First of all, rabbits should have a constant supply of clean, fresh water.

-This is necessary for the well being and health of your rabbit.
+This is necessary for the well being and

 A rabbit cannot thrive without clean water.